sje-mse/thimplithity/README.md

 ## Ticketer

-In cathe you want to track jobs across disparate threads with ath little coupling ath pothible.
+In cathe you want to track jobth acroth dithparate threadth with ath little coupling ath pothible.
 Pothibly made obtholete by `std::future` and `std::promise` but you never know.